Suttonella ornithocola is a recently discovered bacterium in the family Cardiobacteriaceae.

 Suttonella ornithocola infection has been most commonly observed in blue tit (Cyanistes caeruleus); however, other birds within the tit families (Paridae and Aegithalidae) are also susceptible to infection, such as coal tit (Periparus ater), long-tailed tit (Aegithalos caudatus) and great tit (Parus major).
 Suttonella ornithocola infection has not yet been diagnosed in the other groups of British garden bird species.

 Suttonella ornithocola causes lung disease in affected tits.
-Microscopic examination of the lung revealed a “pneumonia-like” condition associated with S. ornithocola infection.
+Microscopic examination of lung tissues typically reveals a “pneumonia-like” condition associated with S. ornithocola infection.

 Signs of disease

 Birds affected by S. ornithocola infection tend to show non-specific signs of ill health, for example lethargy and fluffed-up plumage.
 In addition, they can show breathing difficulties such as gasping.
 Wild birds suffering from a variety of conditions can exhibit similar signs of disease and there are no characteristic signs of S. ornithocola infection that allow it to be diagnosed without specialist veterinary examination.
 Affected birds are often thin, indicating that the disease may progress over the course of several days.

 Relatively little is known about S. ornithocola in British tit species.
 Since the bacterium causes a lung infection, aerosol or air-borne infection (i.e. cloud or mist of infectious agent released by coughing or sneezing) is thought to be the most likely route of transmission between birds.
 The length of time that S. ornithocola can survive in the environment, and whether this is important in the disease transmission, is unknown.

 Since blue tits are involved in the majority of S. ornithocola mortality incidents to date, it has been suggested that this species may play an important or key role in the disease life-cycle.